EspressoSystems/hyperplonk/README.md

 ### Benchmarks

-To obtain benchmarks, run the script file `scripts/run_benchmarks.sh`
+To obtain benchmarks, run the script file `scripts/run_benchmarks.sh`.
+We refer to Table 5 and Table 6 in https://eprint.iacr.org/2022/1355.pdf for a example benchmark.